greninger-lab/revica-strm/README.md

 ## How it works

-REVICA-STRM creates assembly genomes from raw FASTQ files in 2 fundamental steps:
+revica-strm creates assembly genomes from raw FASTQ files in 2 fundamental steps:

 1. **Create an initial, rough consensus sequence.** A given query sequence is aligned to all entries in a given database, with the best-mapping reference used to create an early consensus sequence with the general predicted features.